Unofficial collaborator: Historical appraisals

 An aspect of the establishment, in October 1990, of the Federal Commission for the Stasi Records (BStU) was the inclusion, intentionally, of numerous former senior Stasi employees.
 However, at the same time large numbers of unrecognized Informal Collaborators were also recruited.
-This was possible because the vetting of people recruited to the BStU for evidence of previous Stasi collaboration was extremely lax - far more so than in respect of people recruited to other institutions.
+This was possible because the vetting of people recruited to the BStU for evidence of previous Stasi collaboration was extremely lax – far more so than in respect of people recruited to other institutions.
 For example, the first director of the BStU's Schwerin branch stated publicly: "We had agreed that each one should be self-checking".

-In 1998 it turned out that a former Stasi IM (identified in Der Spiegel as "IM Delia"), had up to that point been in the director of the BStU's Schwerin branch.
+In 1998 it turned out that a former Stasi IM (identified in Der Spiegel as "IM Delia") had up to that point been in the director of the BStU's Schwerin branch.

-A recurring feature of the analysis of the role of Informal Collaborators in the German Democratic Republic has been a succession of legal actions undertaken against authors in order to try and prevent the naming of former IMs.
+A recurring feature of the analysis of the role of Informal Collaborators in the German Democratic Republic has been a succession of legal actions undertaken against authors in order to try to prevent the naming of former IMs.
 The courts have sometimes responded with mutually contradictory judgements.
 A new development came in 2010 with the attempt, initially successful, but which was rejected on appeal, of a former Stasi spy in Erfurt to prevent his name appearing on a website.